 The Editor accepts submissions of content from LEANZ committee and members.

-In the ‘About LEANZ Corner” section: “If you have content that would meet the content criteria of [insert above content guidelines], email our Editor at [editor@LEANZ.org.nz].
+In the ‘About LEANZ Corner” section: “If you have content that would meet the content criteria of [insert above content guidelines], email our Editor at info@LEANZ.org.nz.
 Any publication is subject to the discretion of the Editor and will be in accordance with the LEANZ Corner editorial policy.
-To view the current policy click here [insert pdf link].”
+To view the current policy click here.”

 The Editor funnels content through content guideline requirements.